 My brother-in-law makes Alton Brown’s insanely decadent and boozy aged eggnog recipe almost every year, and lets it sit in his fridge for as long as possible to allow the flavors to come together — and I know it’s hard not to sneak sips!
 With a dozen eggs, a pound of sugar, heavy cream, and rum, cognac, and bourbon, even a small bottle handed out to the VIP’s in your life will really pack a punch.

 It may be a while before I can return to Sorrento and sip limoncello beneath the lemon trees (sob!), but I love this Homemade Limoncello recipe from The Kitchn which allows us to bottle up and gift little bits of Italy.
 The sunshiny bright color is so pretty it doesn’t need any gift wrap at all.
+Just glass bottles and maybe pretty printable labels.

 Homemade coffee liqueur